Tag Archives for " dryer "

 There are basic “flows” in the universe that are true everywhere, because energy will seek to equalize, meaning move from areas of high energy to areas of low energy.
 Heat will move naturally from hot to cold.
 Water will flow from high elevation to lower elevation.
 A liquid or gas will flow naturally from an area of high pressure to low pressure.
 Let’s examine this third example.
 In order for air to move in or out of your house, you will need to have an area of high pressure and an area of low pressure.
 Otherwise, there will be no air flow!
 Sure, wind blowing around the house will naturally generate pockets of high or low pressure, which may act locally on different external rooms.
 For moderately sealed homes with all the windows and doors closed, however, the greatest chance for natural airflow to occur is when a chimney damper is open or poorly sealed, and wind flowing across the chimney draws air up out of your house.
 Otherwise, no appreciable airflow is going on unless you turn on a mechanical system.
 We discussed this in our post “Do Trickle Vents Really Work?”
 This lack of airflow can be good and bad.

-The bad is that you are not getting fresh air from the outside (which even semi-polluted air can be fresh if it is filtered), and you are not getting bad air from inside (CO2, VOCs and dust) out.
+The bad is that you are not getting fresh air from the outside (even semi-polluted air can be fresh if it is filtered), and you are not getting bad air from inside (CO2, VOCs and dust) out.
 We need active ventilation and it’s mandated for healthy living!
 So, we need mechanical systems (fans and the like) to draw fresh air in and get bad air out.

 Mechanical systems will always create a pressure differential if they are one-way.
 In other words, if you only have an exhaust fan going in your home, it is always pulling air out and there will be a slight negative pressure inside.
 If you always have a fan in your open window pointed into the room, it will be bringing air in and pressurizing the room.
 If you have fans working in both directions, pressure will be more balanced/neutral, but you will still accomplish the goal of getting fresh air in and bad air out.
 In our post “How Does Indoor Air Pressure Affect Ventilation and Air Quality?” we dove into the pros and cons of different pressure schemes–negative, positive, balanced and balanced with an HRV or ERV, and why we think balanced pressure is the way to go.

 Unfortunately, for most people “ventilation” causes them to think about getting the bad air out only, and this is a problem.
 In such homes there is no fresh air supply, turning the house into a stagnant air pool.
 When the kitchen and bathroom exhaust fans are turned on or the clothes dryer is started, a slight negative pressure is generated (yep-check out our article on heat pump dryers, where we disclose that regular dryers dump about 200 cfm of conditioned air outside!).
-Air can be suctioned from cracks in the building perimeter or worse, from gas exhaust flues.

 If your home uses any type of gas appliance, a negative pressure environment can be very dangerous.
 Carbon monoxide can quickly overwhelm people in the home, causing injury or death.
 “Backflow” or backdraft is airflow going in the wrong direction; in this case, instead of going out the chimney or combustion gas vent, toxic combustion gases can be sucked into the room where the exhaust fan or dryer is located.
 This video from Australia shows how to test for a backdraft situation, and correct it by opening a window.
 Here are the steps mentioned: